NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/building-plugins.md

 ## Extending the Hardhat Runtime Environment

 Let’s go through the process of creating a plugin that adds new functionality to the Hardhat Runtime Environment.
 By doing this, we make sure our new feature is available everywhere.
-This means your plugin users can access it from tasks, tests, scripts, and the Hardhat console.
+This means your plugin users can access it from tasks, tests, scripts and the Hardhat console.

 The Hardhat Runtime Environment (HRE) is configured through a queue of extension functions that you can add to using the `extendEnvironment()` function.
 It receives one parameter which is a callback which will be executed after the HRE is initialized.
 If `extendEnvironment` is called multiple times, its callbacks will be executed in order.